Setup Tool Environment (Linux)

 The flash programming process is performed over a USB connection between the target board and the host computer containing the image.

-To do so, you need to install AIoT tools.
+To do so, you need to install Genio tools.
 It is a set of tools to configure or interact with MediaTek Genio boards.

-AIoT tools also supports Windows.
-Please visit this page if you want to flash the board under Windows environment.
+Genio tools also supports Windows.
+Please visit this page if you want to flash the board under Windows environment, however a Linux host is required for building.

-To install AIoT Tools on a Linux host, you need:
+To install Genio tools on a Linux host, you need:

 • Administrator privilege